thiagowfx/thiagowfx.github.io/content/posts/2022-05-01-tools-you-should-know-about-moreutils.md

 ---
-title: "★ Tools you should know about: moreutils"
+title: "Tools you should know about: moreutils"
 date: 2022-05-01T13:02:51-04:00
 tags:
   - linux